-The Institute for Science Entrepreneurship (ISE) was founded in December 2012 by Dr. David Horn, Professor of Biology, Dr. George Bennett, Professor of Chemistry, and Dr. Casey Watson, Associate Professor of Physics.
+The Institute for Science Entrepreneurship (ISE) was founded in December 2012 by Dr. David Horn, Professor of Biology, Dr. George Bennett, Professor of Chemistry, and Dr. Casey Watson, Professor of Physics.

 Since its founding, the ISE has helped foster a culture of science entrepreneurship in the natural and health sciences among faculty, students, and private enterprises throughout the Decatur community and beyond.

 The success of the Institute would not be possible without the support of our sponsors.
 Since its founding, the Institute has received funding from the following companies and organizations:

 - Andreas Foundation through the Community Foundation of Macon County

 - Archer Daniels Midland Company

 - Millikin University